Health + Hospitals

 Colleges + Universities

-○ University of South Carolina Athletics Director Ray Tanner told the UpfSC Board of Trustees that the school might be short of its projected $127 million revenue by $58 million because of COVID-19.
+○ University of South Carolina Athletics Director Ray Tanner told the UofSC Board of Trustees that the school might be short of its projected $127 million revenue by $58 million because of COVID-19.
 Read more here.
 (The Post and Courier)

 ○ Furman University has suspended its chapter of Kappa Alpha fraternity for at least four years after 60% of attendees at an unauthorized fraternity party tested positive for COVID-19.
 Additionally, Furman is requiring all on-campus students to be tested for the coronavirus today.
 (FOX Carolina)

 ○ After reports of two parties at the former Kappa Alpha fraternity house, 53 Furman University students have been told to quarantine.
 Eight students in connection with the parties have tested positive for COVID-19, while other students still await results.
 (Greenville News)

 ○ The University of South Carolina announced they will be administering saliva-based COVID-19 tests to as many as 2,400 students per day.
 This testing is available five days a week to students, faculty + staff for free.
 Results will be returned in just 24 hours.
 (Post and Courier)

 ○ Furman University’s campus, including the lake and other outdoor facilities, will remain closed to the general public because of the COVID-19 pandemic.
 Furman’s website reads, “As soon as the health metrics in Greenville improve, we will be eager to reopen campus for limited access.”
 Click here for additional information.